don-willingham/EssrigMonopriceMakerSelectV2/README.md

 ## Other Preparation
 Clean bed with isopropyl alcohol.
 If prints don't stick, try to mist a little hair spray on the bed.

+### Slicing to SD card
+Select `File`, and `Open File(s)...`, select an .stl file.
+Set `Profile`, `Infill Density`, `Printing Temperature` and any other settings.
+If printer is on, select `Release SD` from main menu.
+Remove microSD card from printer.
+Insert microSD card to adapter, and adapter into computer.
+(Ensure any lock switch is not selected) Select `Slice`, `Save to Removable ...`, then `Eject`.

-## From SD
+## Printing from SD card
+Ensure [PC](PC_Setup.md) to printer USB cable is disconnected.
 Insert microSD card with gcode on it.
 Press the button, scroll down to `Print from SD`, you man need to scroll down to `Refresh`, then select your file, and press button.

+## Slicing to OctoPrint
+Ensure PC to printer USB cable is connected.
+Ensure Cura is not running.
+Connect to OctoPrint via http://127.0.0.1:5000/.
+If prompted to Log in, the username is essrig.
+Click Connect button.
+LCD display on printer may display the boot screen.
+Close any Printer reset detected in the top right hand corner.
+In Cura, select `File`, and `Open File(s)...`, select an .stl file.
+Set `Profile`, `Infill Density`, `Printing Temperature` and any other settings.

+## When Printing
 Pay close attention to the first layers.
-If necessary, select `Tune` and `Babystep Z`, then turn the knob to adjust the nozzle height.
+If necessary, on the printer's main menu, select `Tune` and `Babystep Z`, then turn the knob to adjust the nozzle height.
 Plus is up, minus is down.

 # Hardware
 Z axis limit switch was replaced with a [Micro Limit Switch, CYT1073 AC 2A 125V 3Pin SPDT Rocker Switches Long Hinge Lever for Arduino (30 Pack) by MUZHI](https://amzn.to/3VRegM0).